apox64/OWASP-Juice-Shop-Write-Up/juice-shop-writeup.md

 ## 4 Star Challenges

 #### 30: "XSS Tier 4: Perform a persisted XSS attack bypassing a server-side security mechanism."
-* no pre-solved challenge necessary
+* solve challenge 24 first

 Let's see what the developer implemented on the server side: "sanitize-html": "1.4.2" There is an issue that sanitizing is not used recursively, so if we put a script into a script, only the outer script will be santized and the inner script will still run.